-Consumers should have the right to direct their own care unless, through a conflict-free assessment process, it is determined that they are unable to do so.
-In the event they are unable to direct their care, they should be entitled to appoint a representative to do so.
+Consumers should have the right to direct their own services if they so choose and if they are able.
+In the event they are unable to direct their care, as determined through a conflict-free assessment process, they should be entitled to appoint a representative to do so.

 Consumers should have the option of purchasing or directing their own long-term services and supports (LTSS) using the public funds for which they are eligible.

 Participant-directed programs should be flexible enough to allow consumers to perform certain care-management tasks themselves and to receive assistance with other tasks.

 Emergency procedures and funds should be established to allow people to return to traditional agency-directed home- and community-based services, funded by Medicaid or other sources, if they find they cannot manage their own care.

 States should not require home-care consumers, even if they are able to do so, to contract and pay directly for and manage their own services and supports.

 Individuals who self-direct their services should have the same protections regarding quality of care and access to appeal procedures as do other beneficiaries of Medicaid-funded LTSS.